 POCO M3 Price in India

-POCO M3 price in India starts from Rs 9,999 for 6GB of Ram and 64GB storage while 6GB + 128GB variant is priced at Rs 10,999.
-The phone is available in Cool Blue, POCO Yellow, Power Black colour options and it will go for sale on 9th February 2021 at noon via Flipkart.
+POCO M3 price in India starts from Rs 9,999 for 6GB of Ram and 64GB storage while the 6GB + 128GB variant is priced at Rs 10,999.
+The phone is available in Cool Blue, POCO Yellow, and Power Black color options and it will go for sale on 9th February 2021 at noon via Flipkart.

 Key Specs: